History of the British Army: Organisation

-None of these bodies were usually represented in the Cabinet, nor were they responsible for overall strategy, which was in the hands of the Secretary of State for War (an office later merged into the Secretary of State for War and the Colonies).
+By the middle of the century, the army's administration had developed the form which it would retain for more than a hundred years.
+A number of independent offices and individual officers were responsible for various aspects of Army administration.
+The most important were the Commander-in-Chief of the Forces, the Secretary at War, and the twin Secretaries of State; most of whose military responsibilities were passed to a new Secretary of State for War in 1794.
+Others who performed specialist functions were the controller of army accounts, the Army Medical Board, the Commissariat Department of HM Treasury, the Board of General Officers, the Judge Advocate General of the Forces, the Commissary General of Muster, the Paymaster of the Forces.
+The Militia did not belong to the Army and was administrated by the Home Office through the Lord Lieutenants.

 In the field, a commander's staff consisted of an Adjutant General (who handled finance, troop returns and legal matters), and a Quartermaster General (who was responsible for billeting and organising movements).
 There were separate commanders of the Artillery, and Commissary Officers who handled the supplies.
-The commander of an Army might also have a Military Secretary, responsible for appointments, court martials and official correspondence.
+The commander of an Army might also have a Military Secretary, responsible for appointments, courts-martial and official correspondence.

 Infantry and cavalry units had originally been known by the names of their colonels, such as "Sir John Mordaunt's Regiment of Foot".
 This could be confusing if colonels succeeded each other rapidly; and two regiments (the Buffs and the Green Howards) had to be distinguished by their facing colour in official correspondence because for several years, both had colonels named Howard.
 In time, these became the official names of the regiments.
 In 1751 a numeral system was adopted, with each regiment gaining a number according to their rank in the order of precedence, so John Mordaunt's Regiment became the 47th Regiment of Foot.